-23.01 Two cents (0.02) per hour for each and every hour or part hour of employment in any job classification will be paid by the Employer to the B.C.
+23.01 The Employer shall pay two cents (\$0.02) per hour for each and every hour or part hour of employment in any job classification will be paid by the Employer to the B.C.
 Construction Industry Rehabilitation Fund.